-If you need more detailed feedback you can also ask open questions.
-They are perfect to provide in-depth feedback about your website, product, or customer preferences.
-However, make sure that you are not adding too many of them, because they demand much more time and effort, therefore there is a big chance you will get a very low response rate.
+If you need more detailed feedback, you can also ask open questions.
+They are perfect for providing in-depth feedback about your website, product, or customer preferences.
+However, make sure that you are not adding too many of them because they demand much more time and effort.
+Therefore, there is a big chance you will get a very low response rate.

 3. Make pop-up surveys short and easy to understand

-As I mentioned above, a short survey has a much better chance to get more responses than a long questionnaire.
+As I mentioned above, a short survey has a much better chance of getting more responses than a long questionnaire.
 Therefore, when creating content and choosing the type of questions, try to keep them short and easy for everyone to understand.
 The following tips can help you with this:

 - Do not create complicated questions – instead of one complex question, it is better to ask a few simple ones